 Enneagram Type 8: The Challenger

-The Challenger, bold and assertive, approaches a first date with confidence and straightforwardness.
-They’re likely to spend time thinking about their date’s character and potential compatibility, focusing less on impressing their date and more on assessing them.
-They might feel a sense of excitement, coupled with determination to understand their date.
+The bold and assertive Challenger approaches a first date with confidence and straightforwardness.
+They’re likely to think about their date’s character and potential compatibility, focusing less on impressing their date and more on assessing them.
+They might feel a sense of excitement, coupled with a determination to understand their date.

-In preparation, they might plan a date that allows for open conversation, possibly at a relaxed restaurant or a quiet park.
-They are likely to drive the conversation towards meaningful topics, such as ambitions, personal growth, or social issues.
+They prepare a date for open conversation, possibly at a relaxed restaurant or a quiet park.
+They will likely drive the conversation toward meaningful topics like ambitions, personal growth, or social issues.
 For the Challenger, a first date is about establishing mutual respect and seeing if their date can meet them at their level.

 Red Flags